Magnet fishing

-The hobby is a combination of environmentalism and treasure hunting.
-The magnets used are strong enough to remove large debris such as discarded bicycles, guns, safes, bombs, grenades, coins and car tire rims from bodies of water, but many who engage in the hobby are hoping to find rare and valuable items as well.
+Practitioners

+In English, people who practice magnet fishing may be called magnetfishers or magneteers.

 It is thought magnet fishing was initially started by boaters using magnets to recover fallen keys from the water.
+Magnet fishing as a hobby began to take off in the early 2000s starting in Europe.

+Objects recovered

+Magnet fishing can recover metal debris such as discarded bicycles, guns, safes, bombs, grenades, coins, and car tire rims from bodies of water, but many who engage in the hobby hope to find rare and valuable items as well.

 Tools

-Magnet fishing is typically done with gloves, a strong neodymium magnet secured to a durable rope between 50 and 100 feet, and sometimes a grappling hook as a supplement to the magnet.
+Magnet fishing is typically done with a strong neodymium magnet secured to a durable rope between 50 and 100 feet, and sometimes a grappling hook as a supplement to the magnet.
+For safety it is recommended to also use a pair of gloves to protect your hands from any sharp objects you may pull up with your magnet.

 Potential harms

-Some environmentalists worry that removing objects can stir up sediment that contains toxic materials, or disturb archaeological sites.
 Some magnet fishers have retrieved dangerous objects, including loaded guns, unexploded ordnance, and sharp pieces of metal.

 Neodymium magnets are powerful and can interfere with pacemakers, posing a health risk; they can also damage other electronic devices.
 Fingers can get crushed between the magnet and a piece of metal, potentially causing serious bodily harm.
 Tetanus can also be a risk for those without an up-to-date tetanus vaccine.

-Two men are known to have drowned while magnet fishing, but the cause is uncertain, and post-mortem toxicology tests showed both had recently used cannabis.